-By-laws of the College of Engineering Committee on Academic Staff Issues
+By-laws of the College of Engineering Committee on Academic (and University) Staff Issues

-The College of Engineering (COE) Committee on Academic Staff Issues (CASI) shall advise the Dean on the formulation and review, and shall be represented in the development of, all policies and procedures concerning the College’s academic staff members, including personnel policies and procedures.
-Policies and procedures shall comply with UW-Madison Academic Staff Policies and Procedures (ASPP) and other campus policies and procedures governing academic staff.
-Any further reference to academic staff within these bylaws includes academic staff as well as university staff of the COE.
+The College of Engineering (COE) Committee on Academic (and University) Staff Issues (CASI) shall advise the Dean on the formulation and review, and shall be represented in the development of, all policies and procedures concerning the College’s academic and university staff members, including personnel policies and procedures.
+Policies and procedures shall comply with UW-Madison Academic Staff Policies and Procedures (ASPP) and other campus policies and procedures governing academic and university staff.
+Any further reference to staff within these bylaws includes academic staff as well as university staff of the COE.